How to Keep Cockroaches Out

-There are usually only two types of cockroaches we see in the West Palm Beach, FL area.
+There are usually only two types of cockroaches we see in South Florida.

 American cockroaches, often called Palmetto Bugs, are the big scary ones.
 When you run from the room to get away from a roach, it’s usually one of these.
 They are about two inches long, reddish-brown in color and have wings.